‘A slippery slope’: Eastside web firm waffles on hosting online forum linked to El Paso shooter

 8chan reportedly posted a racist “manifesto” by the 21-year-old accused of killing 22 people in El Paso on Saturday.
 Even before the weekend, the forum had become what The New York Times called “a go-to resource for violent extremists.”

-On Sunday, after 8chan was booted by its provider in response to the shootings, 8chan reportedly approached Monster’s Sammamish-based company Epik.com about providing DDoS mitigation services.
+On Sunday, after 8chan was booted by its provider in response to the shootings, 8chan reportedly approached Monster’s company Epik.com about providing DDoS mitigation services.
 Those services help shield websites from distributed denial of service (DDoS) attacks, which can crash sites by overwhelming them with waves of internet traffic.

 While equivocating about his plans, Monster defended his company’s hosting of such sites.
 “Our services fill the ever-growing need for a neutral service provider that will not arbitrarily terminate accounts based on social or political pressure,” he wrote in a statement to The Seattle Times on Monday.